Home buying the second time around comes with a mix of unique opportunities and challenges.

 The timing of the sale on your first home is a two-sided coin.
 If it does not happen as quickly as you had hoped, you risk being stuck with two mortgages.
 However, selling the first home too quickly can also backfire, especially if you don’t have a plan.

 One idea to manage timing is to make the sale of the first home contingent upon the closing on your next home.
 If the purchase of your second home falls through, you would still have your current home.
 It may sound like the best of both worlds for you, but it also puts the buyer of your current home at a disadvantage.
-In a fast-moving market with plenty of properties to choose from, buyers may not be comfortable with that contingency, so be sure to consult with your realtor to understand all the risks.
+In a fast-moving market with plenty of properties to choose from, buyers may not be comfortable with that contingency, so be sure to consult with your real estate agent to understand all the risks.

 Even if you are not facing the imminent possibility of being out of your first home with no second home in sight, it is smart to create a backup plan.
 Spend some time thinking of a few alternatives, such as renting a furnished apartment, negotiating with a buyer who might let you rent your old home for a couple of months, or moving in with local family or friends.
 That way, you’ll have some ideas to explore if the unexpected happens.